-Raised along the Appalachian Mountains and the Ohio rust belt, David “Buck” Buckwalter developed an unquenchable thirst for exploration, adventure, and discovery at an early age.
-His interest in photography developed almost as soon as he could hold a camera, and he quickly found himself learning the basics on his father's Pentax.
+Raised between the Appalachian Mountains and Ohio’s Rust Belt, David “Buck” Buckwalter developed an unquenchable thirst for exploration, adventure, and discovery at an early age.
+His interest in photography sparked almost as soon as he could hold his father’s Pentax, and he quickly found himself mastering the basics.

 After a brief stint at Pennsylvania State University, he enlisted in the United States Navy as a nuclear reactor operator on a fast attack submarine.
-Over the next decade, he would polish his photography skills around the globe, striving to learn more about the cultures he found, and capture their essence on film.
+Over the next decade, he would polish his photography skills around the globe, striving to learn more about the places and cultures he visited and capture their essence on film.

-Nearly a decade after his enlistment, he began tinkering with the physical aspects of photography; rebuilding cameras, repurposing lenses, and general experimentation to solve old problems in new ways became the mainstay of his craft.
-Currently, he spends his days calibrating nuclear instrumentation for North Anna Power Station in Mineral, Virginia, and his free time combining his technical expertise and creative visions with a professional acumen to create truly unique photographs.
+During this period, he began tinkering with the physical aspects of photography; rebuilding cameras, repurposing lenses, and general experimentation to solve old problems in new ways became the mainstay of his craft.
+Currently, he spends his days maintaining the Nuclear Operations Simulator at North Anna Power Station in Mineral, Virginia, and his free time combining his technical expertise and creative visions with a professional acumen to create unique photographs.

 Although an avid traveler who participates in all genres of photography, Buck has found the heart and soul of his craft to be a voice for rural Appalachia, sharing his views of the quiet landscapes and indigenous wildlife of the region with local customers and global followers alike.
 Buck is currently a member in good standing with the Professional Photographers of America.